fowlay/gerke-decoder/README.md

     bin/gerke-decoder -h                   for built-in help
-    bin/gerke-decoder WAV_FILE             to decode a .wav file
+    bin/gerke-decoder WAV_FILE             to decode a .wav file bin/gerke-decoder MP3_FILE             to decode a .mp3 file

 The executable jar is similarly invoked:

     java -jar gerke-decoder.jar -h         for built-in help java -jar gerke-decoder.jar WAV_FILE   to decode a .wav file

+Note: The executable jar requires a .wav input file.

 ## Assumptions